Warnings: violence, mentions of rape

-The eighty omega of the Burial Mounds became a hundred, became a hundred and twenty, before Wei Wuxian was stopped by Jin Guangshan and Jiang Cheng.
+The eighty kunze of the Burial Mounds became a hundred, became a hundred and twenty, before Wei Wuxian was stopped by Jin Guangshan and Jiang Cheng.
 And though it had been years since he started doing away with tradition and spitting in the faces of those who upheld them, those were the things that all would remember after he died—

 The weeks that the Yiling Patriarch spent going after each greater sect, taking his due from them, walking around with his Ghost General.
 Spreading terror and myth as he went, making all whisper that it was not people he took, but souls; that all could fall prey to the madman’s whims one day and end up one more lost spirit in Yiling.

 The seventh day after Jin Ling’s birth, when the mad Wei Wuxian was invited to Golden Carp Tower in spite of all concerns by Jin Zixuan and Jiang Yanli; when he attacked Jin Zixun in Qiongqi Path and murdered Jin Zixuan unprovoked.